-According to Bloomberg sources, the rumored takeover of Virgin America Inc. (Nasdaq: VA) by Alaska Air Group Inc. (NYSE:ALKB) may be confirmed as early as the end of November.
+According to Bloomberg sources, the rumored takeover of Virgin America Inc. (Nasdaq: VA) by Alaska Air Group Inc. (NYSE:ALKD) may be confirmed as early as the end of November.
 People familiar with the matter said the two airlines are close to a settlement with U.S. antitrust officials.

 Representatives of Alaska Air and Virgin America previously met with U.S. antitrust officials in September.
 At that time antitrust division chief Renata Hesse expressed concerns about the proposed $2.6 billion transaction.